Merry Christmas to everyone, I hope you are having a wonderful holiday season.

 - I didn’t cry when all the kids couldn’t be home during dinner. (traveling from out of state isn’t predictable)

-- I didn’t stress about the “yearly” family Christmas photo in front of the tree where everyone is dressed up for church. (didn’t happen this year)
+- I didn’t stress about the “yearly” family Christmas photo in front of the tree where everyone is dressed up for church service. (didn’t happen this year)

 - I didn’t freak out that everyone couldn’t make it to Christmas Eve service. (my daughter had to work late)